konstantin-evo/linkedin-skill-assessments-quizzes/oop.md

 ![inheritance-in-java.png](src%2Foop%2Finheritance-in-java.png)

 The multi-level inheritance includes the involvement of at least two or more than two classes.
-One class inherits the features from a parent class and the newly created sub-class becomes the base class for another new class.
+One class inherits the features from a parent class and the newly created subclass becomes the base class for another new class.

 #### Q28. if an object is passed by reference, the changes made in the function are reflected \_.